Peek-A-Boo

 While working in a childcare, I saw how much time and energy educators spent struggling with outdated daycare apps.
 These tools were supposed to make communication easier, but instead, they created friction and distraction.
 Educators were often focused more on logging updates than on engaging with the children.

-This inspired me to design a tool that fits naturally into their workflow, improves the quality of communication, and lets them stay present with the kids.
+This inspired me to design a tool that fits naturally into their workflow, improves the quality of communication, and lets them stay present with the children.

 Problems